+which is much lower than the required radial inflow velocity $v_{r}$, or equivalently, the corresponding free fall time scale ($t_{\text{free}} \sim 50$~yr) is much larger than the observed dust replenishment time scale $t_{\text{retro}}$.
+These numbers suggest that the radial inflow scenario is unlikely \citep[see e.g.,][]{ste18,ros18}.

-suggesting that the radial inflow scenario is unlikely \citep[see e.g.,][]{ste18,ros18}.
-Instead, the replenishment may be achieved by rapid condensation of new dust grains after the hypothetical dust sublimation radius (in which the radiative equilibrium temperature of test dust particles equals the dust sublimation temperature) moves inward on the light-travel time scale following the AGN luminosity drop. \cite{kos09} also concluded that the rapid variations in the dust reverberation lags of NGC~4151 were due to dust formation/destruction in the innermost region of the dust torus \citep[see also][]{ess19}.
-Similarly, \cite{bar92} suggested that rapid dust reformation on a time scale of months following UV-optical luminosity variations is probably required to explain the multi-band NIR light curves of Fairall~9.
+Instead, the replenishment can be achieved by rapid condensation of new dust grains after the dust sublimation radius moves inward following the AGN luminosity drop as $R_{\text{dust}} \propto L_{\text{AGN}}^{0.5}$.
+Note that the dust sublimation radius denotes the hypothetical radius where the temperature of test dust particles (determined by the local radiative equilibrium between the irradiating AGN flux and dust thermal emission) equals the dust sublimation temperature; thus, it moves on a light-travel time scale following the AGN luminosity variations.
+The light-crossing time for the distance $R_{\text{dust}}(\text{bright}) - R_{\text{dust}}(\text{faint})$ [Eq.~(\ref{eqn:sublimation_radii})] is 53~\text{days}, which is much shorter than the observed replenishment time scale $2~\text{yr} \lesssim t_{\text{retro}} \lesssim 4~\text{yr}$. \cite{kos09} also claim that the rapid variations in the dust reverberation lags of NGC~4151 are due to dust formation/destruction in the innermost region of the dust torus \citep[see also][]{ess19}.
+Similarly, \cite{bar92} suggests that rapid dust reformation on a time scale of months following UV-optical luminosity variations is probably required to explain the multi-band NIR light curves of Fairall~9.